Terms of Engagement

 • liability arising due to the acts or omissions of any other person or circumstances outside our reasonable control, or your breach of these terms.

-23 Limitation of third party rights
+20 Limitation of third party rights

 Our advice and information is for your sole use, and we accept no responsibility to any third party, unless we have expressly agreed in the engagement letter that a specified third party may rely on our work.

-24 Termination
+21 Termination

-Each of us may terminate this agreement by giving not less than 21 days’ notice in writing to the other party except where a conflict of interest has arisen, you fail to cooperate with us or we have reason to believe that you have provided us or any other person with misleading or factually inaccurate information, in which case we may terminate this agreement immediately.
+Each of us may terminate this agreement by giving not less than 14 days’ notice in writing to the other party except where a conflict of interest has arisen, you fail to cooperate with us or we have reason to believe that you have provided us or any other person with misleading or factually inaccurate information, in which case we may terminate this agreement immediately.
 Termination will not affect any accrued rights.

-25 Communication
+22 Communication

 You must advise of any changes to your contact details.
 We may send any communications to the last contact details you have provided.
 Unless you instruct us otherwise we may, where appropriate, communicate with you and with third parties via email or by other electronic means.
 The recipient is responsible for virus checking emails and any attachments.
 There is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties in any form of communication, whether electronic, postal or otherwise.
 We are not responsible for any such matters beyond our control.

-26 Applicable Law
+23 Applicable Law

 Our engagement is governed by New Zealand law.
 The New Zealand courts have non-exclusive jurisdiction in relation to any dispute between us.

-27 Interpretation
+24 Interpretation

-28 Disputes and Complaints
+25 Disputes and complaints

 If you have any concerns about our costs or services, please speak to the person responsible for this engagement, who is identified in our engagement letter.
-To resolve your concerns we have policies and procedures in place to deal appropriately with complaints and will use best endeavours to resolve a complaint or dispute to the mutual satisfaction of the parties involved.
+To resolve your concerns, we have policies and procedures in place to deal appropriately with complaints and will use best endeavours to resolve a complaint or dispute to the mutual satisfaction of the parties involved.
 We may require you to detail your complaint in writing to allow us to fully investigate any concerns that you raise.